 Formatting Time Values

-Time values are as important as date values in Power Query’s M language.
+The first values we’ll focus on are time values in the M language.
 They’re commonly used for logging, scheduling, or any time-based analysis.

 While time values have a default format, you might require them in a specific textual format.
 This can happen when building timelines, aggregating data by time, or creating unique keys that include time.